 There are now some 84,000 Ukrainians living here.

-St Joseph's Community College in Kilkee, Co Clare, invited families living in the area to watch the president’s address this afternoon with their children.
+St Joseph's Community College in Kilkee, Co Clare, invited families living in the area to watch the president’s address in the Dáil.
 Almost a quarter of the pupils at the school are Ukrainian.

 Oksana Semenova teaches English at the school, and her son Ivan is preparing for his Leaving Certificate.
 They are from Odessa in southern Ukraine.
 She says Mr Zelensky’s visit highlights the strong friendship between the two countries.